$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

 Thus, we have $e(\vec{\mu})=e(\vec{\mu}^{\prime})=e(\vec{\mu}^{\prime\prime})=\mathrm{id}_{F_2F_1F_3F_2v_{(2^2)}}\neq e(\vec{\lambda})=\mathrm{id}_{F_1F_3F_2F_2v_{(2^2)}}$ and two additional $e(\vec{\lambda}^{\prime})=\mathrm{id}_{F_1F_2F_1F_2v_{(2^2)}}$ and $e(\vec{\lambda}^{\prime\prime})=\mathrm{id}_{F_1F_2F_3F_2v_{(2^2)}}$.

 Moreover, since the dot placement is given by addable nodes to the right, we have no dots for $\vec{\mu}$, two dots for $\vec{\mu}^{\prime}$ and one dot for the other four $2$-multipartitions.
-The reader is invited to check that the Specht module for the $\vec{\mu}$'s, after modding out by the radical, is exactly the $P_u$.
-Moreover, we do not get too much: The elements for the two flows $S_1(v)$ and $S_2(v)$ will give rise to two nilpotent elements (with one dot each).
-Thus, they do not belong to the set $\tilde{\mathfrak{P}}_{c(\vec{k})}^n$ from Remark~\ref{rem-cell} since modding out by the radical will kill them (they are ``unimportant'').
+The reader is invited to check that the Specht module for the $\vec{\mu}$, after modding out by the radical, is exactly the $P_u$.
+Moreover, we do not get too much: the elements for the two flows $S_1(v)$ and $S_2(v)$ will give rise to two nilpotent elements (with one dot each).
+Thus, they do not belong to the set $\tilde{\mathfrak{P}}_{c(\vec{k})}^n$ from Remark \ref{rem-cell} since modding out by the radical will kill them (they are ``unimportant'').

-We do the other in more details now, since it illustrates how the HM-basis does exactly what one would expect if one could guess the answer (as in this case), but works even if it is impossible to guess the answer (as in almost all other cases).
+We do the other in more details now, since it illustrates how the HM basis does exactly what one would expect if one could guess the answer (as in this case), but works even if it is impossible to guess the answer (as in almost all other cases).
 The idempotent $e(\vec{\lambda})$ in this case is the $\mathrm{id}$ on

 The main question now can be seen as follows.
-The canonical flow on $v$ works not only for $v$, but also for $u$ (where it is a ``mixed'' flow).
-But since the dot placement and the idempotent is completely determined by the cut-line and one can not distinguish between the two just on the cut-line, the question is what is a ``good'' idempotent for $\vec{\lambda}$.
-The answer $e(\vec{\lambda})=\mathrm{id}_{F_1F_3F_2F_2v_{(2^2)}}$, that is the identity on the $\mathfrak{sl}_2$-web above, can be seen as the ``smallest common multiple'' between $u$ and $v$.
+The canonical flow on $v$ works not only for $v$, but also for $u$ (where it is a mixed flow).
+But since the dot placement and the idempotent is completely determined by the cut line and one can not distinguish between the two just on the cut line, the question is what is a ``good'' idempotent for $\vec{\lambda}$.
+The answer $e(\vec{\lambda})=\mathrm{id}_{F_1F_3F_2F_2v_{(2^2)}}$, that is the identity on the $\mathfrak{gl}_2$-web above, can be seen as the smallest common multiple between $u$ and $v$.
 That is, one can easily go from $w$ to either $u$ or $v$ by using saddle moves $F_iF_{i\pm 1}\to F_{i\pm 1}F_i$ indicated above.
-We note that one has to use two saddles to go to $u$: First $F_3F_2\to F_3F_2$ (bottom saddle above) and then $F_1F_2\to F_2F_1$ (top saddle above), but only the bottom one to go to $v$.
-The two possible extensions of $\vec{\lambda}$ are the canonical flow on $v$ and the ``mixed'' on $u$ given by
+We note that one has to use two saddles to go to $u$: first $F_3F_2\to F_3F_2$ (bottom saddle above) and then $F_1F_2\to F_2F_1$ (top saddle above), but only the bottom one to go to $v$.